CyberLeafy/tgclip/README.md

 <br>

-## 🤝 Contributing
+## 🐞 Issues

-Bug reports, feature requests, and pull requests are always welcome — open an issue to get started.
+Found a bug or have a feature request?
+Please open an issue on Github.

 <br>

 ## 📄 License
 Released under the **MIT License**.

 <br>

----

-## 🆘 Support

-If you encounter a bug or have a feature suggestion, please open an issue on the GitHub repository.

----

 <div align="center">